 40 CFR 257.84(b)(2)(i) requires the annual inspection report to include a summary of changes in facility geometry since the previous annual inspection.
-The geometric design criteria, ash placement limits, and construction methodology for the facility did not change in 2020.
-No CCRs were produced from power generation in 2020, but ash that was encountered in a historical deposition location on the power plant site was relocated to the facility from late 2019 through February 2020.
-Ash placement resulted in increased surface elevations within a relatively small area in the southern half of the facility.
+The geometric design criteria, ash placement limits, and construction methodology for the facility did not change in the last year.
+No CCRs were produced from power generation in the last year, but some waste that was encountered or generated at the power plant site during demolition was relocated to the facility.
+Waste placement resulted in increased surface elevations within a relatively small area in the southern half of the facility.